Your Practice Online

 What will your Ophthalmologist do if Wet AMD is suspected?

 After a thorough clinical assessment, including a dilated examination of the macula, your ophthalmologist may arrange further testing for you.
 One test is an OCT (Ocular Coherence Tomography) scan of the macula.
-This simple scan has revolutionised the assessment and management of AMD.
-The scan is painless, quick and provides the ophthalmologist with a high resolution image of the macula, showing very fine detail of the macula.
-We often use it to educate our patients and repeat OCT scans are used to monitor progress of treatment.
+The scan is safe, painless, quick and provides the ophthalmologist with a high-resolution image of the macula.
+Repeat OCT scans are often used to monitor progress of treatment.

 Normal OCT scan of the Macula